AdityaaRavi/AdityaaRavi/README.md

 I am interested in all things AI and Robotics!

 - 🔭 What do I do?
-    - I’m currently the Lead of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
+    - I’m currently the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
     - I am also volunteering this summer as a Full-Stack Developer for [ASUCD Pantry (UC Davis' food bank)](https://thepantry.ucdavis.edu/).
     - I am also a Co-Lead of the Robot arm team at [RoveCrest](https://aggielife.ucdavis.edu/organization/rovecrest).